zendframework/zend-stratigility/doc/book/migration/to-v2.md

 However, the second represents a signature change, which has necessitated a major version bump in Stratigility in order to remain compatible.

-Stratigility 2.0.0 therefor targets http-middleware 0.4.1, and that version (and compatible versions) only.
+Stratigility 2.0.0 therefor targets http-interop/http-middleware 0.4.1, and that
+version (and compatible versions) only.

-Additionally, starting in version 2.0.0, `MiddlewarePipe` *will no longer implement `Zend\Stratigility\MiddlewareInterface`, and only implement the http-interop `MiddlewareInterface`*.
+Additionally, starting in version 2.0.0, `MiddlewarePipe` *will no longer implement `Zend\Stratigility\MiddlewareInterface`, and only implement the http-interop/http-middleware `MiddlewareInterface`*.
 This has several repercussions.

 ### Callable middleware in version 1.3.0